UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/FileUtils/overview.md

 ### History

+#### Version 94

+APAR PH52898 - Running the replace tokens step is taking longer to complete with each run.

+#### Version 93

+Restore classpath for steps still implemented in groovy to fix "NoSuchMethodError" errors.

 #### Version 92

 Port "Copy Directory" step to Java to reduce CPU consumption.
 Handle very large directories in the "Replace Tokens" step without running out of memory.

+#### Version 91

+Updating Jettison library to 1.5.4 for CVE-2023-1436

 #### Version 90